Revisiting BBL and IPL Technology In 2019

 Once the heat energy hits the target it is absorbed and then damages the target tissue, causing destruction and eventual elimination of the target from the skin.
 The healing response begins, producing healthy collagen and elastin, and the skin is then restored to its healthy and natural condition.

 Although they share the same basic concept, there are some significant differences in technology that sets BBL apart in a field of its own.

 Broad Band Light (BBL) Overview

-For the last decade, light-based therapy has become a widely accepted and reliable method for the treatment of photodamaged skin, reducing the appearance of fine lines, wrinkles and other signs of ageing.
+For the last decade, light-based therapy has become a widely accepted and reliable method for the treatment of photodamaged skin, pigmentation, vascularity, reducing the appearance of fine lines, wrinkles and other signs of ageing.

-BBL is the latest and most advanced technology in light therapy that sets new standards for treating skin conditions associated with ageing and pigmentation irregularities, with little to no downtime and exceptional long term benefits.
+BBL is the latest and most advanced technology in light therapy that sets the standard for treating skin conditions associated with ageing and pigmentation irregularities, with minimal downtime and exceptional long term benefits.
 With advances in research, science and light technology, BBL now provides highly accurate parameters to deliver superior results and allow us as clinicians to design treatments personalised for your skin and precisely target concerns such as:

 An exciting new advancement that comes with BBL is the treatment of acne.
 With a combination of photochemical and photothermal settings, we can tackle problematic acne from a number of angles, giving clients phenomenal and fast results.

 Extensive studies and research have proven that regular BBL treatments, not only prevent cellular ageing, but also turn back the clock, causing the DNA expression of skin cells to reverse back to a youthful, healthy state.
 Literally reversing the ageing process.
 We will go into more detail about the ‘Forever Young BBL’ below.

 Intense Pulsed Light (IPL) Overview